josephsmithberger/XogotDocs/Documentation.docc/Manual/plugins/running_code_in_the_editor.md

 > Note:
 >
-> EditorScripts can only be run from the Godot script editor.
+> EditorScripts can only be run from the Xogot script editor.
 If you are using
-> an external editor, open the script inside the Godot script editor to run it.
+> an external editor, open the script inside the Xogot script editor to run it.
 >

 !DANGER!